-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 The 21 days move in three phases.

 1. The first week sets up friction in your environment.
-You will change where you store your phone and how reachable it is.
-You will delete some apps and get rid of notifications.
 The goal is to break the automatic habit of reaching for your phone.
 You'll get better sleep, and feel more refreshed during the day because of it.
 You experience your first taste of freedom from scrolling.

-Alongside the emails, you get the Playbook: a 32-page PDF that holds every method in one place.
+Alongside the emails, you get the Playbook: a 32-page PDF that gathers every method in one spot.

-The emails carry you through the 21 days, but the Playbook is what you keep.
+The emails carry you through the 21 days, but the Playbook is what you'll keep.
 Every tool the program uses is written out in full, with the reasoning behind it.
-If something slips later, you have the reference instead of memory.
-The Playbook also includes a day-by-day map of the program, the weekly review, and a one-page maintenance card for life after Day 21.
+If something slips later, you have the reference instead of relying on your memory.
+The Playbook also includes a day-by-day map of the program, weekly reviews, and a one-page maintenance card for after the program.

 The whole thing works as one set of changes that hold on their own.
-You get your time back without any sustained act of willpower.
+You'll get your time back without any heroic dose of willpower.

 Before you buy, you should know who is selling this to you.